Setting and set change information:

 - If I contact school is there a good chance the set change decision will be reversed?

-Pastoral, and in this case subject staff, are always available to meet or have a conversation about the progress of any student, given realistic time constraints.
-However in these cases it is extremely unlikely the outcome of such a conversation would be to reverse the decision.
+Pastoral, Departmental Leaders and if needed Senior Leaders, are always available to meet or have a conversation about the progress of any student, given realistic time constraints.
+However, in these cases it is extremely unlikely the outcome of such a conversation would be to reverse the decision.